13 Zero Waste Toothpaste Brands – Plastic Free Products To Sink Your Teeth Into

 About Denttabs Tooth Tablets

-Much like the other dental tablets on this list, Denttabs work by combining a bit of chewing with saliva and wham, toothpaste!
+Much like the other eco friendly toothpaste tablets on this list, Denttabs work by combining a bit of chewing with saliva and wham, toothpaste!

-These tabs are cruelty-free and vegan.
-They’re also free of preservatives, germ-inhibiting substances, binders and contain neither aluminum nor nanoparticles.
+They’re vegan friendly, cruelty free, free of preservatives, contain germ-inhibiting binders and no aluminum nor nanoparticles.

 While non-toxic, this product does contain sodium fluoride which some people prefer not to include in their toothpaste.
 They are however certified by COSMOS as a natural cosmetic.